-The Company has previously expanded its business through acquisitions and may seek to further expand its business through acquisitions.
-The Company intends to consider and evaluate opportunities for acquisitions; however, there can be no assurance that the Company will find attractive acquisition candidates in the future, or that the Company will be able to acquire such candidates on economically acceptable terms.
+The Company has previously expanded its business through acquisitions and may seek to further expand its business through acquisitions in the future.
+The Company may from time to time consider and evaluate opportunities for acquisitions; however, there can be no assurance that the Company will find attractive acquisition candidates in the future, or that the Company will be able to acquire such candidates on economically acceptable terms.
 Acquisitions may require substantial capital and negotiations of potential acquisitions and the integration of acquired business operations could disrupt the Company's business by diverting management's attention away from day-to-day operations.
 The difficulties of integration may be increased by the necessity of coordinating geographically diverse organizations, integrating personnel with disparate business backgrounds and combining different corporate cultures.
 At times, acquisition candidates may have liabilities or adverse operating issues that the Company fails to discover through due diligence prior to the acquisition.